hidoba/s-curve-beta/README.md

     plt.show()

 # Please note that if you need more accurate velocity / acceleration
-# you should better use the 'true' version of function instead of the 'interpolated' one.
+# you should better use the 'true' version of the function instead of the 'interpolated' one.
-# Pay attention at the jerk on the second plot, the sawteeth are because of imprecision
+# Pay attention at the jerk on the second plot, the sawteeth are because of the imprecision
 # of very small changes of the third derivative.
 If you just need the position,
 # interpolated function should be just fine.
 plotMotion(6, 3, -3, 10)